-The Manufacturing Engineering Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, http://www.abet.org.
+The Bachelor of Science in Manufacturing Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, Inc., http://www.abet.org.
 ABET is a specialized accrediting board recognized by the Council for Higher Education and/or the Secretary of the U.S. Department of Education.

 The Manufacturing Engineering Technology Bachelor of Science program at Oregon Institute of Technology is an applied engineering technology program.
 Its mission is to provide graduates the skills and knowledge for successful careers in manufacturing engineering technology.

 Program Educational Objectives

 The program educational objectives of Oregon Tech's Manufacturing Engineering Technology program are to produce graduates who:

 - are able to analyze, design, implement, and maintain practical mechanical and manufacturing systems.